Q: Why do my ice cubes appear cloudy?

 The Connecticut Department of Public Health (DPH) requires public water systems serving 20,000 or more people to add fluoride to drinking water.
 This is based on the number of people served by a particular water system within the company and not the entire population served by the company.
 Connecticut Water complies with this requirement in all of our systems serving 20,000 or more people.

 Connecticut Water has an extensive program of water quality protection that includes land ownership, watershed inspections, and source water quality monitoring.
-In addition, regular water quality testing is done in all of our water systems and continues to show that the water delivered to our customers is in compliance with state and federal drinking water standards and is safe to drink.
+In addition, regular water quality testing is done in all of our water systems and continues to show that the water delivered to our customers is in compliance with state and federal drinking water standards.
 Our water quality testing data is regularly reviewed for potential changes or trends and any customer water quality complaint is escalated to professionals in our water quality team.

 Our surface and ground water sources from lakes, rivers and wells, are excellent sources of drinking water.
 With over 6000 lake and ponds, Maine has some of the best water sources in the country.
 We use various treatment methods and monitor treatment to ensure we deliver safe drinking water to your tap every day.